 No specific practice exists in India in this regard.
 However, for instance, the Solar Energy Corporation of India (SECI) instituted the viability gap funding scheme to provide incentive funding to developers on project commissioning.
 This funding is backed by the Ministry of New and Renewable Energy (subject to availability of funds).
 It is also fairly common practice in India to execute direct agreements with project counterparties such as government-owned power purchasers or the Airports Authority of India.
-These direct agreements are usually limited to substitution rights for the lenders, allowing them to step in and replace the borrower with a third-party entity in a default scenario.
+These direct agreements are usually limited to substitution rights for the lenders, allowing them to step in and replace the borrower with a third-party entity in a default scenario to take control of the SPV's management in instances of emergency, etc.